Wallcreeper: Breeding

 The female wallcreeper builds a cup nest of grass and moss, sheltered deep in a rock crevice, hole or cave.
 The nest is lined with softer materials, often including feathers or wool, and typically has two entrances.
 The female usually lays 4–5 eggs, though clutches as small as three have been found.
 The white eggs measure 21 mm long, and are marked with a small number of black or reddish-brown speckles.
 Once her entire clutch has been laid, the female incubates the eggs for 19–20 days, until they hatch.
 During incubation, she is regularly fed by her mate.
 Young are altricial, which means they are blind, featherless and helpless at birth.
 Both parents feed the nestlings for a period of 28–30 days, until the young birds fledge.
 Each pair raises a single brood a year.

 Feeding

 The wallcreeper is an insectivore, feeding on terrestrial invertebrates, primarily insects and spiders, gleaned from rock faces.
 It sometimes also chases flying insects in short sallies from a rock wall perch.
 Feeding birds move across a cliff face in short flights and quick hops, often with their wings partially spread.

+In culture

+With the help of a Motifs Advisory Group, the Governing Council of the European Central Bank selected the "wallcreeper next to a mountain landscape" as a potential front motif for the 2020s redesign of the 5€ banknote, with the reverse featuring the building of the European Parliament.